Caleb S.

 When creating the bibliography, follow the following format or pattern:

-For eBooks:
+For eBooks

 These eBooks are used by students of all academic levels when they are working on their research papers.

-Working to make the footnotes and bibliography of the eBooks, take care of the following things:
+While on making the footnotes and bibliography of the eBooks, take care of the following things:

 • Add the information like the source of the book, online eBook in this case, after the title of the book